grantcolley/dotnetwhat/README.md

 >
 > *...At its heart, a Task is just a data structure that represents the eventual completion of some asynchronous operation (other frameworks call a similar type a “promise” or a “future”)....*

 Calling [Task.Run](https://learn.microsoft.com/en-us/dotnet/api/system.threading.tasks.task.run) or [Task.Factory.StartNew](https://learn.microsoft.com/en-us/dotnet/api/system.threading.tasks.taskfactory.startnew) will execute a method on the [ThreadPool](https://learn.microsoft.com/en-us/dotnet/api/system.threading.threadpool).
-The task is able to tell you if a thread on the [ThreadPool](https://learn.microsoft.com/en-us/dotnet/api/system.threading.threadpool) has completed executing the method, if an exception occurred and, crucially, because a task supports a continuation, it can tell you asynchronously when the method has completed.
+A Task exposes a `GetAwaiter` method, which gets an awaiter to await the task i.e. let the caller know when the task is finished.
+It also let the caller attach a *Continuation*.
+Ultimately, the task is able to tell you if a thread on the [ThreadPool](https://learn.microsoft.com/en-us/dotnet/api/system.threading.threadpool) has completed executing the method, if an exception occurred and, crucially, because a task supports a continuation, it can tell what needs to be called on completion.
 The [ThreadPool](https://learn.microsoft.com/en-us/dotnet/api/system.threading.threadpool) executes the method while task synchronises everything to ensure the continuation is invoked.

 [Task.Run](https://learn.microsoft.com/en-us/dotnet/api/system.threading.tasks.task.run) queues the specified method to run on the ThreadPool using the default task scheduler and default [TaskCreationOptions](https://learn.microsoft.com/en-us/dotnet/api/system.threading.tasks.taskcreationoptions), and returns a Task or Task<T> handle for that method.